-Keystone Systems provides a system to store digital files, maintain title data, and allow downloads for patrons and libraries to access locally produced titles not available on BARD.
+For NLS Network Libraries with locally produced titles not available on BARD, Keystone Systems provides a system to store digital files, maintain title data, and allow download by patrons of any participating network library.
 This national repository of locally produced titles is called the SHared ELectronic Files (SHELF) Project.

 Participating libraries can contribute materials they record and produce as a digital talking book (DTB).
 Keystone's integrated national union catalog of locally recorded DTBs provides the infrastructure to make those recordings searchable and easy to download.